What To Do Post Accident…

 Whiplash is an all-too-common consequence of the more than one million rear-end collisions that take place in the United States every year.
 Although the classic symptoms of whiplash (headache, dizziness, neck, shoulder, jaw and/or arm pain) may subside after a few weeks of appropriate care, it¹s estimated that nearly one in four cases will become chronic, resulting in long-term discomfort and disability.

-Chiropractic may offer the best opportunity for relief from the pain of whiplash, according to a study published in the Journal of Orthopaedic Medicine.
+Chiropractic may offer the best opportunity for relief from the pain of whiplash, according to a study published in the Journal of Orthopedic Medicine.
 Ninety-three patients with chronic whiplash symptoms were divided into three groups based upon the nature and severity of their symptoms.
 All 93 patients received an average of 19.3 chiropractic adjustments over the study period (about four months).

 Results showed that two of the three groups (patients with neck pain, restricted neck range of motion and/or neurological symptoms) improved under chiropractic care, with 85.5% reporting “some benefit,” 33.5% improving by two symptom grades, and 31% being relieved of all symptoms.